-Figure S4: Shows the major peaks analyzed in the mass spectrum of the PMOS device shown in Figure 4 of the main text.
+Figure S4: Major peaks analyzed in the mass spectrum of the PMOS device shown in Figure 4 of the main text.
 Chemical signatures of Si, Ge and all the dielectric layers are present in the mass spectrum.

 S4.
 Sample preparation for APT